-If you're not on our list of organizations and agencies helping feral cats, let us know.
+If you're not on our list of organizations and agencies that help community cats, let us know.
 We want to promote your good work and help those who need you find you.
 The HSUS has many more resources, so let us know if you're looking for a doorhanger, letters to veterinarians, PowerPoint presentations, and more.

 You're not alone.
 More and more municipalities are seeking effective strategies to manage feral cats in their communities.
 Feral cat management is a complex and emotional issue, to say the least.
 We're here to help!

 Many strategies over the years have been used to reduce the number of feral cats.
 Here's a short video of what's been done and what you can do to effectively manage feral cats in your community.
 Need more information?
-Read our FAQs.
+Read our FAQ.

 If you're lucky, there is an organization in your community helping feral cats: check out our list.
 Collaboration is essential for a community wide feral cat management plan to be successful.
 Don't reinvent the wheel.
 Our book, Implementing a Community TNR Program, may be just what you need.
 Foundations today are looking for collaborative efforts to fund and a feral cat management program may be very attractive to them.

 Can we help?

 The HSUS has many resources.
 If there's something you need that isn't available, don't hesitate to email us.
 Working together we can save money and lives and make communities safer and healthier for all its citizens.